 Without further ado, let’s analyze the features of the Airmega 300 smart air purifier, so you know whether it is a good buy for your needs.

-Filtration: The primary filter is a combined true HEPA with an activated carbon filter which they called Max2 filter.
+Filtration: The primary filter is a combined true HEPA with an activated carbon filter, which they called Max2 filter.
 Two sets of filters increase the total filter surface area, and the CFM is also high.
-They claimed the efficiency of the HEPA filter is 99.95% on 0.3 microns particles and 96% on traping multiple VOC gases.
-The filter is reasonably thicker and it will good for removing light to medium odor.
+They claimed the efficiency of the HEPA filter is 99.97% on 0.3 microns particles and 96% on traping multiple VOCs and gases.
+The filter is reasonably thicker, and it will good for removing light to medium odor.
 The pre-filters are washable and permanent.

 It uses only 3 stage filtration: Pre-filter, activated carbon, and HEPA.
-The unit has no optional ionizer, UV-C light or other filtration so its 100% ozone-safe air purifier.
+The unit has no optional ionizer, UV-C light, or other filtration, so its 100% ozone-safe air purifier.
 It has a filter life indicator, and the filter lasts almost a year.
-The filter cost is relatively lower, and you can check the current price of its filter.

-Airflow rate, CADR: It takes air from two sides with 2 sets of the filter and delivers through the top.
-The airflow rate is 282 cubic feet per minute or 479 cubic meter per hour, which is a decent airflow rate.
-That means it can clean a 1060 square feet room twice per hour or 420 sq ft room with 5 air exchange rate.
-The 282 cfm airflow rate is moderately effective against highly contaminated air like smoke.
+Airflow rate, CADR: It takes air from two sides with two sets of the filter and delivers through the top.
+The airflow rate is 335 cubic feet per minute or 560 cubic meter per hour, which is a decent airflow rate.
+That means it can clean a 1256 square feet room twice per hour or 500 sq. ft. room with 5 air exchange/hr rate.
+The high airflow rate is effective against highly contaminated air like smoke.
 Although the CADR rating is tested on their own and not certified by AHAM, use our CADR Calculator to find out your required airflow rate for your room.
-We placed it on our Best Air Purifiers for Smoke list.

 Mode of Operation: In smart mode, the purifier will detect the number of pollutants in the air and adjust the speed of its fans.
 It comes in three fan speeds- low, medium, and high.
 The smart mode also has three options for you to select- auto, Eco, and sleep mode.
 If you live in areas with risk for wildfires, this purifier will keep your home free of the harmful and toxic smoke fumes automatically.
 It also features three timer modes: 1, 4 & 8 hours.

 Noise: The noise produced from this air purifier is surprisingly low.
 At lowest, it is only 22dB, below the whisper level.
-On the highest fan speed, the noise is also low, only 50.1dB.
-Thus, it can help you with overnight operation on the highest settings, especially on smoky days, when you need to run air purifiers at the highest speed.
+On the highest fan speed, the noise is also low, only 52dB.
+Thus, it can help you with overnight operation on the highest settings, especially on smoky days, when you need to run air purifiers at the most top speed.
 The sleep mode is where this purifier outshines the others.

 Check our reviews on Top picks of Silent HEPA Air Purifiers.